 Certain activities such as insurance, banking, reinsurance and trust formation, require licensing.

 Belize IBCs do not face any reporting for local government.
 Startup costs and ongoing government fees are relatively low.

 It is very easy to maintain a Belize IBC, and it is not required to visit the country for shareholders meetings, to have audits on the accounts or maintain a company secretary.

 Belize will not disclose company’s banking or fiscal information.
 Client confidentiality is an important asset in the Belize corporate and business legislation.

 Banking in Belize is easy – an account can be opened with a very small amount.
 Also, it is not necessary to show up in person.
 Banks in Belize offer merchant accounts and credit card processing.

 The country has agreed to implement the OECD automatic exchange of information (AEoI) by 2018 and has signed tax information exchange treaties (TIEa) with 18 countries.

-All in all, Belize is an excellent jurisdiction to incorporate a company and its IBC a powerful structure for internet entrepreneurs, merchant accounts and credit card processing, tax planning, financial management, asset protection, international trading, hold movable and immovable property, holding company and financial management, among others.
+All in all, Belize is an excellent jurisdiction to incorporate an offshore company and its IBC a powerful structure for tax planning, financial management, asset protection, international trading, hold movable and immovable property and as a holding company, among others.